Skip to main content

 For comparison, the IVF company Alfie offers this breakdown:

 Based on these charts, there is an average of 10-12 embryos created per IVF cycle, but fertility businesses often list anywhere from seven embryos up to as many as 17 per cycle.
-Using a conservative nine embryos as the average number created per cycle, at 432,641 cycles, that totals about 3,893,769 embryos created via IVF in 2023 alone.
-Yet only 95,860 babies were born.
+Not every "cycle" counted by SART in 2023 was a new cycle that began with egg retrieval and not every egg retrieval resulted in embryos, therefore, its embryo transfer numbers were lower than the number of "cycles" by over 160,000.

 In comparison, according to Guttmacher, 1,037,880 abortions were committed in the US in 2023.

-The number of humans dying during the IVF process each year has surpassed the number of humans dying from abortion each year in the US.
+The number of humans dying during the IVF process each year has surpassed the number of humans dying from abortion each year in the U.S.

-The mere fact that half of the IVF embryos won't make it beyond the initial first steps after fertilization, including the health screening, should be enough to prove that IVF is not about creating life but about controlling it, determining which lives are accepted as valuable and worthy and which are automatically destroyed for being deemed 'subpar.'
+The mere fact that more than half of the IVF embryos won't make it beyond the initial first steps after fertilization, including the health screening, should be enough to prove that IVF is not about creating life but about controlling it, determining which lives are accepted as valuable and worthy and which are automatically destroyed for being deemed 'subpar.'

 A process marketed as "pro-life" can never involve the deliberate destruction of human life.
 No human being deserves to be graded, labeled, and destroyed for not living up to expectations or to be treated as a commodity aimed at fulfilling a fertility clinic's desire to give clients a "quality product."